Identification of multi-valued treatment effects with unobserved heterogeneity: Identification

-In this section, we compare Assumption \ref{asp:apb} with the identification condition of \cite{CH2005}.
-For the binary treatment case, the closed-form expressions of \cite{Wuthrich2019} are also valid when the full rank conditions in \cite{CH2005} holds for all the values in $\mY$. \cite{VX2017} establish an identification condition weaker than the monotonicity assumption for the binary treatment case and show that the identification condition of \cite{CH2005} implies that condition.
+In this section, we compare Assumption \ref{asp:apb} (or Assumption \ref{asp:apb.2} in the case of $k=2$) with the identification condition of \cite{CH2005} and discuss the case where Assumption \ref{asp:apb} is violated.
+For the binary treatment case, the closed-form expression of \cite{Wuthrich2019} is also valid when the full rank condition in \cite{CH2005} holds for all the values in $\mY$. \cite{VX2017} establish an identification condition weaker than the monotonicity assumption for the binary treatment case and show that the identification condition of \cite{CH2005} implies that condition.